gadget-framework/gadget2/docs/userguide.md

 aggregated into a single pseudo fleet for the purposes of the data comparison.

+\bigskip
 The $<$function name$>$ defines what likelihood function is to be used to compare the modelled statistical data to the input statistical data.
 Currently, there are three likelihood functions defined, and the format of the statistical data given in the file specified by $<$datafile$>$ depends on the likelihood function used.
 The valid functions are:

+\bigskip
-lengthcalcstddev - use a weighted sum of squares of mean lengthlengthgivenstddev - use a weighted sum of squares of mean length with given standard deviationlengthnostddev - use a unweighted sum of squares of mean length
+lengthcalcstddev - use a weighted sum of squares of mean length lengthgivenstddev - use a weighted sum of squares of mean length with given standard deviation lengthnostddev - use a unweighted sum of squares of mean length

 ### Weighted Sum of Squares of Mean Length